vippermaeglin/iticket/README.md

 ### Contribution guidelines ###

-* This a public demonstration repo, forks and contributions are private.
+* This a public demonstration, forks and contributions are in another private repository.

 ### Contact ###